Beach at Bloubergstrand

 There are really great authentic shops in the Watershed at the V&A waterfront

-The weekend neighbourhood market’s open food stalls enabled Petra to sample some of South Africa’s most well-known and traditional dishes, such as bobotie, koeksisters, Cape Malay bredies, etc.
+The weekend neighbourhood market’s open food stalls enabled Petra to sample some of South Africa’s most well-known and traditional dishes, such as bobotie, koeksisters, Cape Malay birdies, etc.

-We visited on a Saturday and were lucky enough to find off-street parking nearby.
-Alternatively, parking is usually available within the Mill, or one can use the secure parking area at the College of Cape Town directly opposite the mill (there is usually a R10 charge).
+We visited on a Saturday and were lucky to find off-street parking nearby.
+Alternatively, parking is usually available within the Mill, or one can use the secure parking area at the College of Cape Town directly opposite the Mill (there is usually an R10 charge).

 The Old Biscuit Mill is open seven days a week, but the neighbourhood market is only open on weekends.